cultpenguin/sippi/README.md

 Simply download [SIPPI.zip](https://sourceforge.net/projects/sippi/files/latest/download?source=files), and unzip SIPPI.zip to a folder such as $SIPPI.

-Then start Matlab add the appropriate paths using
+Then start Matlab and add the appropriate paths using

      >> addpath $SIPPI
      >> sippi_set_path